carstenartur/sandbox/README.md

 2) sandbox_encoding_quickfix

 Partly implementation what should help to make usage of platform encoding visible by change of api use.
+See https://openjdk.java.net/jeps/400 for affected api when *not* specifying default encoding.

 3) sandbox_extra_search